 Consumption of office paper and filing materials was strongly affected by the change in work methods, particularly the ongoing widespread use of remote work, along with environmental concerns.

-Our main customers are seeking to promote the circular economy and reduce the carbon footprint of their own operations, thereby driving the supply of recycled products but giving rise to new regulatory constraints and higher costs.
+Our main customers are seeking to promote the circular economy and reduce their own carbon footprint, thereby driving the supply of recycled products, which we support, but also giving rise to new regulatory constraints and higher costs.